zmalone/chef-web-docs/source/modules/introduction-to-the-devops-journey/devops-and-lean-enterprise/index.html.md

+---
+title: 'DevOps and the Lean enterprise'
+short_title: 'DevOps and the Lean enterprise'
+description: 'While DevOps was born in the world of software, it embraces many aspects of Lean, which began as a way of streamlining manufacturing processes.'
+order: 2
+keywords:
+time_to_complete: 5 minutes
+quiz_path: quizzes/introduction-to-the-devops-journey/devops-and-lean-enterprise.yml
+headings: [
+  { label: 'Six basic Lean principles you can use today', href: '#sixbasicleanprinciplesyoucanusetoday' }, { label: 'Learn more', href: '#learnmore' }
+]
+---
+DevOps and [Lean](https://en.wikipedia.org/wiki/Lean_manufacturing) principles are complementary.
+While DevOps was born in the world of software, it embraces many aspects of Lean, which began as a way of streamlining manufacturing processes.

 ## Six basic Lean principles you can use today

 Here are some Lean principles that you will want to incorporate into your DevOps practice, if you're not already doing them.